 This is the first of a 4 part series designed to give you all the information you need to be a Master! of making your own butter.
-Part 2 will be about flavoring your homemade butter, Part 3 will be about molding it and Part 4 will be about storing it.
+Part 2 is about flavoring your homemade butter, Part 3 is about molding it and Part 4 is about storing it.

 Making Your Own Butter

 Different kinds of milk yield different amounts of cream – Water buffalo milk has up to 10.9 percent fat, yak milk has up to 9 percent fat, sheep milk has 5.3 percent fat, cow milk has between 4 and 5.5 percent fat, camel milk has 4.9 percent fat, and goat milk has 3.5 percent fat. (from SFGate.com).

 Within each category there are variations by breed:

 The fat molecules in milk are lighter than the watery solution they are surrounded by, so they float to the top of the milk when it is chilled.
 This is the cream.
 The cream still has quite a bit of the watery solution in it, but, when it is agitated, the solution around the fat molecules gets broken up and the fat molecules stick together.
 At first they become whipped cream but, then, when agitated more, they become butter.